DDS-GmbH/s3-metadata-tagger-lib/CONTRIBUTING.md

  `WIP:` pull request directly.

 ### Pull requests
+Pull requests should be done to the `staging` branch.
 When opening a pull request, please give it a meaningful name and description.
 Either link to the corresponding issue or describe the problem in the